gravitational/teleport/docs/5.0/trustedclusters.md

 cluster two has been updated
 ```

-Using `tctl` to confirm that the updated labels have been set.
+Using `tctl` to confirm that the updated labels have been set:

 ```bash
 $ tctl get rc